 Validity and Reliability

 The Stanford-10 is a nationally recognized test and is considered a standard for assessing child education progress.
 The Reading section of the SAT-10 received a alpha reliability rating of .87, the Math section .80-.87, and the language section .78-.84.
-For 80 years the test has been administered and is the tool used for meeting the No Child Left Behind Act and national and state standards in academics.
+For 80 years, educators have administered the test, using it to meet the No Child Left Behind Act and national and state academic standards.

 Where to Purchase